 Step 2) Move your camera or smart phone close to the tick and adjust the focus and so that the picture is not blurry.
 You may need to back away from the tick and use the digital zoom on your phone or camera to get the best picture possible.

 You want to have a large picture of the tick with as much detail as possible (this helps with identification).

 Step 4) Flip the tick over so the opposite side is now upwards.

 Step 5) Follow Step 2 for taking a picture.

 Step 7) Repeat this process for each tick.

-Step 8) Submit pictures along with your survey ID # here and hit the submit button:
+Step 8) Submit pictures along with your survey ID # from your completed survey and hit the submit button: